How do I change my investment options?

 If we have not responded to you within the timeframe prescribed in our complaints process, or you are not satisfied with our decision, you may be able to take the matter to the external complaint resolution service that is free to consumers.

 The Australian Financial Complaints Authority (AFCA) is an independent organisation that helps to resolve complaints with financial services providers.
 Their service is free of charge.
-Generally, AFCA can consider your complaint if you have first used our internal dispute resolution process and are dissatisfied with the result.
+Before helping you, AFCA will ask us to review your issue through our internal dispute resolution process if we have not done so beforehand.

 Australian Financial Complaints Authority (AFCA)